kasparsd/contact-form-7-extras/readme.txt.md

 ## Installation

-Search for "Contact Form 7 Controls" under "Plugins" → "Add New" in your WordPress administration panel.
+Search for "Controls for Contact Form 7" under "Plugins" → "Add New" in your WordPress administration panel.

 Alternatively, add it as [a Composer dependency](https://packagist.org/packages/kasparsd/contact-form-7-extras):